Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/visualization/identify.typ

   title: "Identify: Data Visualization",
   type: "identify",
   date: datetime(year: 2023, month: 11, day: 11),
-  author: "Felix Hass",
+  //author: "Felix Hass",
-  witness: "Meghana Noojipady",
+  //witness: "Meghana Noojipady",
 )

 #metadata(none) <loginator-identify>

 Live data visualization is an incredibly powerful tool that could completely revolutionize how we approach tuning, debugging and testing.
+It would help us get a bigger picture of whats going on while debugging, instead of just a slice in time, and would do so in real time, instead of after program runs.

 In the past we've used Matplotlib, a popular Python#footnote("See glossary") <nb-gl> library, to graph data from a .csv file #footnote(<nb-gl>).
 This approach is extremely slow and cumbersome.
 It requires many different steps to get the information off the brain and into a format that Matplotlib can read.
 This usually adds around a minute of work each time we want to visualize data.

 Live graphing would allow us to view data in an understandable way, with zero